|Nutritional Guidelines (per serving)|

 - 1 whole clove

-- Bring pot to a boil, then immediately lower the heat to a simmer.
+Bring the pot to a boil, then immediately lower the heat to a simmer.

-- Continue to simmer the stock and skim the impurities that rise to the surface.
-Liquid will evaporate, so make sure there's always enough water to cover the bones.
+Continue to simmer the stock and skim the impurities that rise to the surface.
+The liquid will evaporate, so make sure there's always enough water to cover the bones.